Accenture/openathon-2019-angular/lab-04/README.md

 export class AppModule {}
 ```

-## Tranform data from HttpClient
+## Transform data from HttpClient

-In a real app, we will need manage the data that HttpClient service bring us from the API.
-Perhaps we need transform the format or to handle errors (what is highly recommended).
+In a real app we will need to manage the data that HttpClient service bring us from the API.
+Perhaps we need to transform the format or to handle errors (highly recommended).

-Since the data is provided by a Observable we need rxjs tools to manage it.
-This data come in form of a data stream, that is a sequence of data elements made available over time.
-Realize that the stream is the subject which being observed (data from API), and the observer subscribe to it waiting for arrival data... a data stream.
+Since the data is provided by an Observable, we need *RxJS* tools to manage it.
+This data comes in form of a data stream, that is, a sequence of data elements made available over time.
+Realize that the stream is the subject which is being observed (data from API), and the observer subscribes to it and waits for data arrival... a data stream!

-> **_Side Note:_**  Streams are very known structures in Node world and other contexts.
-You can deeply learning in a lot of blogs and webpages, like <a href="https://developer.mozilla.org/en-US/docs/Web/API/Streams_API" target="_black">here</a> or <a href="https://nodejs.org/api/stream.html" target="_black">here</a>.
+> **_Side Note:_**  Streams are very well known structures in *Node* world and other contexts.
+You can deeply learn from a lot of blogs and webpages, like <a href="https://developer.mozilla.org/en-US/docs/Web/API/Streams_API" target="_black">here</a> or <a href="https://nodejs.org/api/stream.html" target="_black">here</a>.

-In order to work with streams, rxjs library makes available to us some operators.
-There are a lot of operators and their learning is out of the scope in this lab, but you can think on it as functions to manage arrays in other contexts.
-There are operators like filter, map, concat... whitch transform an operate with the data returned by the Observable in a declarative and chaining manner.
+In order to work with streams, RxJS library offers a lot of operators (their learning is out of the scope in this lab), but you can think on them as functions to manage arrays in other contexts.
+There are operators like **filter**, **map**, **concat***... that transform and operate with the data returned by the Observable in a declarative and chaining way.

 In our *event.service.ts* file we have: